Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Introduction

 For radio telescopes composed of densely packed antennas, addressing questions (i) and (ii) is complicated by a major issue: Mutual Coupling (MC) \citep{craeye2011review}.
 In situ, strong electromagnetic interactions between antennas can induce sharp angular and spectral variations in the radiated far field, known as Embedded Element Patterns (EEPs) \citep{bird2021mutual, 10.1117/1.JATIS.8.1.011023, 10501737}.
 Since each antenna operates in a distinct local environment within the array, the EEPs can vary significantly across elements in the station.
 In other words, MC effects are direction-dependent, frequency-dependent, and baseline-dependent.
-To date, MC is identified as a systematic source that potentially limits interferometric 21-cm power spectrum experiments such as LOFAR \citep{van2013lofar}, HERA \citep{deboer2017hydrogen}, PAPER \citep{parsons2010precision}, and MWA \citep{tingay2013murchison, chaudhari2017reducing, kern2019mitigating, borg2020sky, mckinley2020all}.
-LOFAR, NenuFAR, and MWA implement full-Jones directional-dependent sky-based calibration algorithms DDECAL \citep{4703504, gan2023assessing} and RTS \citep{munshi2024first}.
-However, it remains uncertain how these techniques handle the complexities introduced by MC.
-The HERA Collaboration has modelled first-order dish-dish interactions using a semi-analytical formalism \citep{josaitis2022array, rath2024investigating} to illustrate the impact of MC at non-zero fringe rates.
-This work then guided the development of mitigation strategies and tailored fringe rate filters for foreground avoidance following from \citet{parsons2016optimized}.
+To date, MC is identified as a systematic source that potentially limits interferometric 21-cm power spectrum experiments such as LOFAR \citep{van2013lofar, mertens2020improved}, HERA \citep{deboer2017hydrogen, kern2019mitigating, Kern_2020}, PAPER \citep{parsons2010precision}, and MWA \cite{beardsley2016first}.
+LOFAR, NenuFAR \citep{2012sf2a.conf..687Z}, and MWA have implemented full-Jones directional-dependent sky-based calibration algorithms SAGECAL \citep{kazemi2011radio, yatawatta2012gpu}, DDECAL \citep{2018ascl.soft04003V, gan2023assessing} and RTS \citep{4703504}.
+Incorporating realistic (simulated or measured) beam models into these calibration pipelines can help to reduce residual errors \citep{Ravi,10.1093/mnras/stae2264}.
+An alternative approach is mitigating MC effects using fringe rate filters.
+In this context, the HERA Collaboration modelled first-order dish-dish interactions with a semi-analytical formalism \citep{josaitis2022array, rath2024investigating} to demonstrate the impact of MC at non-zero fringe rates.
+This informed the development of mitigation strategies and tailored fringe rate filters for foreground avoidance, building on \citet{parsons2016optimized}.